fjudith/chsa-exercises/b_configuration/11_configure_sawtooth_cli/README.md

 The Rest API has been exposed to allow third parties to connect.

-Configure the CLI in order to avoid passing the `--url` command line argument every time.
+Configure the CLI in order to avoid passing the `--url` argument every time to the `sawtooth` command.

 <details><summary>show</summary>
 <p>